readthedocs-examples/example-sphinx-basic/README.rst

 Example: Basic Sphinx project for Read the Docs
 ===============================================

-This example shows the following basic integration with Read the Docs.
+This example shows the an integration of a basic Sphinx project with Read the Docs.
 You're encouraged to view it to get inspiration and copy & paste from the files in the source code.
+If you are using Read the Docs for the first time, have a look at the official `Read the Docs Tutorial <https://docs.readthedocs.io/en/stable/tutorial/index.html>`_.

 📚 `docs/ <https://github.com/readthedocs-examples/example-sphinx-basic/blob/main/docs/>`_
     A basic Sphinx project lives in ``docs/``, it was generated using Sphinx defaults